decretist/Dissertation/Chapter1/chapter1.md

 a new impetus for the collection and study of canons.
 The special concerns of the Gregorian reformers also shaped their approach to the collection and presentation of canons.
-The consuming interest of the reform generation was with the relationship between *regnum* and *sacerdotium* (church and state).
+The consuming interest of the reform generation was the relationship between *regnum* and *sacerdotium* (church and state).
 Like the eighth- and ninth-century Carolingian reformers, the eleventh-century reformers were intensely concerned with the reform and renewal of monastic and clerical life.